openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-plan-approved-2023-2024.md

 On the members' side, promotion activities (presentations, demos...) will mainly be addressed by the engineering team.

-Results obtained by the engineering team in 2021 (CV32A6 release, FreeRTOS support, Linux support...) and in 2022 (Yocto support, CV-X-IF addition, FPGA optimizations...) can be used to promote the CVA6 project.
+Results obtained by the engineering team in 2021 (CV32A6 release, FreeRTOS support, Linux support...) and in 2022 (Yocto support, CV-X-IF addition, FPGA optimizations, continuous integration in place...) can be used to promote the CVA6 project.

 ### Funding for project aspects - requirement and availability